 - Wooden and stringed musical instruments – leave in the case

 - Family heirlooms and irreplaceable items should be inspected and a determination made as to whether they should be treated.

 - House plants

-To avoid reintroducing bed bugs, any clothing removed from the space before a thermal remediation must be treated before being returned to the treated areas.
+To avoid reintroducing bed bugs, any clothing removed from the space before a heat treatment must be dried (see below) before being returned to the treated areas.

 - Wash using the hottest water cycle and dry using the hottest dryer setting will treat most clothing.

 - Dry clean only items – do not wash, just use dryer.

 - Avoid contaminating the freshly washed clothing.
 Do not return the clean clothing to the container (bag, basket etc) it was transported in unless the container was also treated.